SalonInteractive/interview-exercise/README.md

 ---

-With Rails, Create routes that will let you manage the product(s) using the ORM implentation and not ActiveRecord.
+With Rails, create routes that will let you manage the product(s) using your ORM implentation—not ActiveRecord.

 ### Required
 - Page that lets you view the products